 Can I still leave an inheritance for family?

 You can still guarantee an inheritance for family with equity release by choosing a protected lifetime mortgage.
 This gives you the option to protect a percentage of the property value, guaranteeing an inheritance for family.
 This is one of the, so say, 4 little known truths about equity release.

 Will equity release affect my benefits?

 As the money you receive with equity release forms part of your savings, it may affect any means-tested benefits you currently receive.
-A specialist equity release advisor could help you understand if this is a possibility and advise you on the best course of action.
+A specialist equity release adviser could help you understand if this is a possibility and advise you on the best course of action.